BerserkerLan/Dio-Alarm-Clock/README.md

 # Dio-Alarm-Clock

 EVER WANTED TO WAKE UP TO THE VOICE OF YOUR ONE AND ONLY WAIFU, DIO?
 LOOK NO FURTHER!
-The following explains what this android application is.
+<br></br>

 This is an Alarm clock Android application, based on the popular anime character 'Dio Brando', from the anime 'Jojo's Bizarre Adventure'.